-- (a) Upon receipt of notification from the grieving party, the Union and the Employer shall endeavour to agree upon the selection of an arbitrator. - (b) The parties may, by mutual agreement, use the three (3) party arbitration panel consisting of one (1) nominee of the Union and one (1) nominee of the Employer and an Arbitrator. - (c) If the parties are unable to agree on an arbitrator, they will have an arbitrator appointed under the provisions of the B.C.
-Labour Relations Code. - (d) The arbitrator, so constituted, shall proceed to settle the dispute in question and a final and binding decision of the arbitrator shall be rendered.
-In no event shall the arbitrator have the power to alter, modify or amend this Agreement in any respect. - (e) Each party shall pay one-half (1/2) the fees and expenses of the arbitrator.
-In the case of a three (3) party arbitration panel, each party shall pay the fees and expenses of their nominees. - 6.
-If the grieving Party does not advance the grievance within the time limits specified, the grievance will be deemed to be abandoned and all rights of recourse of the grievance procedure will be at an end.
+- (a) Upon receipt of notification from the grieving party, the Union and the Employer shall endeavour to agree upon the selection of an arbitrator. - (b) If the parties are unable to agree on an arbitrator, they will have an arbitrator appointed under the provisions of the B.C.
+Labour Relations Code. - (c) The arbitrator, so constituted, shall proceed to settle the dispute in question and a final and binding decision of the arbitrator shall be rendered.
+In no event shall the arbitrator have the power to alter, modify or amend this Agreement in any respect. - (d) Each party shall pay one-half (1/2) the fees and expenses of the arbitrator. - 18.04 If the grieving Party does not advance the grievance within the time limits specified, the grievance will be deemed to be abandoned and all rights of recourse of the grievance procedure will be at an end.
 If the responding Party does not respond to the grievance within the time limits specified, the grievance will be deemed to have succeeded.
-However, whenever a stipulated time is mentioned under this Article, the said time may be extended by mutual consent of the parties or their nominees. - 7.
-In a grievance which involves an individual employee, that employee is encouraged to be present at each step of the Grievance Procedure.
+However, whenever a stipulated time is mentioned under this Article, the said time may be extended by mutual consent of the parties or their nominees. - 18.05 In a grievance which involves an individual employee, that employee is encouraged to be present at each step of the Grievance Procedure. - 18.06 If an employee files a grievance pursuant to Article 18, related to harassment, discrimination or bullying, a joint union/management investigation will be carried out forthwith into the complaint which forms the basis of the grievance, and the Employer shall advise the Union in writing within ten (10 days of the grievance being filed that such an investigation has been undertaken.